Skip to main content

 Connection Priority

-When both public and private IPs are configured, agents determine which to use based on network accessibility, execution mode (local uses localhost, swarm evaluates network routes), performance (private IPs often provide lower latency), and security (private networks may be preferred for sensitive operations).
+When both public and private IPs are configured, the agent picks the right one based on network accessibility, performance (private IPs often have lower latency), and security (private networks are preferred for sensitive operations).
 The agent automatically selects the appropriate IP address without manual intervention.

 Credential Assignment

-Agents must have appropriate credentials assigned to access hosts: SSH username, password, or keys for Linux/Unix hosts, WinRM credentials for Windows hosts, and host addresses for network connectivity.
+Agents must have appropriate credentials assigned to reach their host: SSH username + password or key for Linux/Unix, WinRM credentials for Windows, plus the host addresses.

 Troubleshooting

-Connection Failures: Verify IP address accessibility from agent execution location (local machine or swarm).
+Connection Failures: Verify IP address accessibility from where the agent runs.
 Check firewall rules allow SSH (port 22) or WinRM (ports 5985/5986).
-Validate credentials are correctly assigned to the agent.
-Use the Test Connection button on the agent page to diagnose issues (see Agents: Testing Connectivity).
-Host Not Appearing in Command Center: Verify API key organization scope matches expected organization.
-Check that CLI initialization completed successfully.
-Confirm network connectivity allowed registration.
-Review organization permissions.
+Validate credentials are correctly assigned.
+Use the Test Connection button on the agent’s row to diagnose connectivity (see Agents: Testing Connectivity).
+Host Not Appearing in Command Center: Confirm the import or creation succeeded, and that you’re viewing the right organization in the picker.
 Incorrect Subnet Grouping: Verify IP address format and accuracy.
 Update host details if IP addresses have changed.
 Check for VPN or proxy interference in IP detection.
 Agent Can’t Reach Host: Confirm both public and private IPs if operating across networks.
 Verify routing between agent execution environment and target host.
 Test connectivity using ping or direct SSH/WinRM attempts.
 Review network security groups or firewall rules.
 For detailed credential configuration, see Credentials.
 For agent execution modes, see Agents.